forseti-security/forseti-security/google/cloud/security/inventory/README.md

 Look at the test instruction in this [README](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/google/cloud/security/README.md#tests).

 ## Tips & Tricks
-* It is helpful to use a mysql GUI tool to inspect the table data.
+* It is helpful to use a MySql GUI tool to inspect the table data.